 Google in Education - Lesson Plans

-Instapaper is a tool you pin to your browser that allows you to save web pages to read later.
+Instapaper is a tool you pin to your browser that allows you to save web pages to read later on any device that you download the app to.

 KnightCite is an online citation generator.